 An EIN lets the IRS, banks, and credit cards track your business and personal finances separately, so your personal assets are safe from business liabilities.

 An EIN is required by banks and credit unions to open a bank account.
 Once an EIN is secured, you can open an account with the bank of your choice.

 An EIN is required by IRS for you to hire employees or offer benefits.
 It’s also required for all businesses that have more than one owner or meet other conditions set by the IRS.

-We make obtaining an EIN easy and hassle-free.
+We make obtaining Employer Identification Numbers easy and hassle-free.
 We will handle all of the paperwork to file for an EIN on your behalf using the business info you provided to file your LLC.

-An EIN (Employer ID Number) or federal tax ID is a unique 9-digit number assigned to a business by the IRS.
+An EIN (Employer Identification Number) or federal tax ID is a unique 9-digit number assigned to a business by the IRS.
 An EIN allows the IRS, banks, credit card companies, and other institutions to track your business and personal finances separately.
 You need an EIN to file business taxes, hire employees, and open a business bank account.

 Typically all new business entities will need an EIN (Employer ID Number) or sometimes called Tax ID Number.
 This includes Sole Proprietor, Limited Liabilities Company (LLC), Corporation, S-Corp, and Non-Profit Organization.
 An EIN is required to hire employees and to open a bank account.